-These Cheesy Grilled Potatoes with Bacon are an EASY foil pack side dish or appetizer for summer!
-Make it a full meal deal by adding extra veggies or chicken.
-Includes step by step recipe video.
+These Cheesy Grilled Potatoes with Bacon are an EASY foil pack side dish or appetizer for summer, with slice potatoes, cheddar cheese and crispy bacon.
+Easy to prep ahead for a camping meal!

 FRIENDS.